jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Frederick Douglass was a true Jedi Master.
 His exceptional bravery, persistence, and intelligence showcase humanity's endless potential.
-He became a protagonist who convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
+He became a protagonist, and convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
 His books were levers of power that changed the world.

-He also helps us learn Stargazer to use majic to tell the difference between good and evil rules.
+Among his many lessons Stargazer, Douglass teaches us how to use majic to tell the difference between good and evil rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we love teaching our chosen tools, whether they're pen and paper, new apps, or how to tape drywall.
 It's as natural to spread our cyborgology, as it is for a species to propagate their biology.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's cool, but nothing new was created, so we soon lose our joy.
-However, when a majician connects someone with typing, programming, or reading, they've similarly performed something awesome.
+However, when a majician connects someone with typing, drawing, or reading, they've similarly performed something awesome.
 They've upgraded someone's cyborgology, helped them solve problems better, and effectively created a new and improved person.
 This makes us smile for a long time.

 In short, majic is Nature's long-lasting dopamine fix to motivate us to keep playing the game of civilization.

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired working moms can't telecommute.

-Rather... the tired mothers can, they all have high-speed internet and home computers, but they don't.
+Rather... the tired mothers can (as proven by the recent mad-dash to keep workers online after the pandemic hit), they all have high-speed internet and home computers, but they don't.
 The question is: why not?

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/AncientEnviousHornshark' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/ancientenvioushornshark-voldemort-potter-harry">via Gfycat</a></p>

 There is no easy answer.
 Remember in no story does anyone ever say they're evil.
 Society's rulebook will never call itself a Death Star.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
 Anyone can proclaim rules.
 Even kids on the playground can say "only tall kids can play," and others, based on personality, will obey or rebel.

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
 From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps.

-Teaching and learning new tools always open our hearts because it turns us into player gods.
-It's why we build things in civilization computer games while no game is about holding back progress.
+Believing, pursugin, and defending majic turns us into player gods.
+It's why we continually build things in civilization computer games while no game is about holding back progress.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
 If you do ask the rule-maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her feel good while following the rules only made her feel safe.
 The Death Star operates by fear, majic by joy.

 Safety is fleeting Stargazer.
-Human rules are created by hierarchies, which topple with every new technological age.
+Human rules are created by hierarchies, which topple with every new age.
 Thus all rulebooks eventually expire.
 Majic never will.
 It always was, and always will be, in our souls as we play the game of civilization.
 Majic is how we naturally test human rulebooks.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
 Yet we celebrate their innovators Nikola Tesla, Robert Noyce, Steve Jobs because they invented new tools that let us feel and spread majic today.

 Ignore majic at your peril.
 Sophia gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness.
-It's a lesson for us to take in when we're stuck in traffic, stuck in a meeting, or doing whatever else is giving us such unhappy lives.
+It's a lesson for us to take in when we're stuck in traffic, stuck in a meeting, watching CNN's pandemic coverage, or doing whatever else is giving us such unhappy lives.

 We're miserable because we're extras of the Industrial Age.
 We aren't free to play the game of our civilization.
 It's a fun, challenging, and rewarding life to live.
-This is why we need Techvolution.
-A modern philosophy that says being a player god is fun, and holding back majic only bring unhappiness.
+This is why we need Techvolution, a modern philosophy that says being a player god is fun, and holding back majic only brings us unhappiness.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>